h4ckitt/Coding-Assessment/README.md

 - The Application Can Work In Either Of Two Modes (GRPC/REST) Which Can Be Set In The .env File
 - Before Running In Docker, The `DATABASE_HOST` Entry in the .env Has To Be Changed To `db` And To `localhost` When Running Directly From Terminal.

-## Run With Makefile:
+## Run With Makefile
-- Run The Project Without Building:
+- Run The Project Without Building
 ```sh
 $ make run
 ```
 This Is Also The Default Target Which Will If No Argument Is Provided To Make

-- Build The Project:
+- Build The Project
 ```sh
 $ make build
 ```
 This Would Create A Directory `bin` In The Project Root And Build The Resulting Executable There

-- Run The Project In A Docker Container:
+- Run The Project In A Docker Container
 ```sh
 $ make docker
 ```